There are thousands of fantastic free stock photos for you to use on your websites and projects – though many of them are without attribution.

-As with Gratisography, you can subscribe to Negative Space’s newsletter for updates when new images are added, and because the content is refreshed so frequently, it’s well worth re-visiting to look for new pictures if you’ve been working on a project for a while.
+As with Gratisography, you can subscribe to Negative Space’s newsletter for updates when new images are added, and because the content is refreshed so frequently, it’s well worth revisiting to look for new pictures if you’ve been working on a project for a while.

 Negative Space is based in the UK, so much of the photography features British scenes.
-At the time of writing, the collection several shots of architecture in London, so it’s worth checking out this guide to intellectual property and the London skyline (opens in new tab) before using these.
+At the time of writing, the collection has several shots of architecture in London, so it’s worth checking out this guide to intellectual property and the London skyline (opens in new tab) before using these.

-What makes great stock photography
+What makes great stock photography?

 For print work, resolution is key.
 Standard photo prints require a resolution of at least 640 x 480 pixels, but your printer and designer might well want something higher.
-The photos need to be as sharp as possible, with no artefacts or noise visible when zoomed in.
+The photos need to be as sharp as possible, with no artifacts or noise visible when zoomed in.
 Avoid shots that are even slightly out of focus.